 The progress of the team is tracked through a burndown chart.
 It provides a day-by-day measure of the work that remains in a given sprint or release.

 The slope of the graph (burndown velocity) is calculated by comparing the number of hours worked to the original project estimation and displays the average rate of productivity for each day.
-This chart helps to draw a conclusion about the current speed of work.
+This chart helps to conclude the current speed of work.
 Depending on those conclusions, the number of user stories for the next Sprint can be changed.

 6. Testing and Product Demonstration